lawrence-iviani/lisa/embedded/install.md

 ---------------
 # Run the entire solution

-* Be sure you have installed Tmuxinator
+* Be sure you have installed Tmuxinator, see See [install tmuxinator](https://github.com/lawrence-iviani/lisa/blob/main/embedded/install.md#tmuxinator)

 * Copy the files in pi/config [all for Matrix Voice](https://github.com/lawrence-iviani/lisa/tree/main/configuration/all/home/pi/config)
 This is normally in ~/.config/tmuxinator (please notice as .config is a hidden folder)